Tomato Plant Diseases

 These tomato plant wilt diseases are caused by fungi in the soil that enter through young roots, then begin to plug the vessels that move water to the roots and stems of the plants.
-Without water, the plants begin to wilt on sunny days, although they appear to recover at night.
-Wilting may first appear in the top or lower leaves of the plant, causing them to lose color, then die back from the tips.
-The process continues until the entire plant is affected.
+Without water, the plants begin to suffer from tomato wilt on sunny days, although they appear to recover at night.
+Tomato wilting may first appear in the top or lower leaves of the plant, causing them to lose color, then die back from the tips.
+The process of tomato wilt continues until the entire plant is affected.

-Heirloom tomato varieties that have not been bred to withstand these diseases are commonly attacked.
-New strains of this tomato plant disease attacks cultivars that are resistant to only one type of wilt.
+Heirloom tomato varieties that have not been bred to withstand these diseases are commonly attacked by tomato wilt.
+New strains of this tomato plant disease attacks cultivars that are resistant to only one type of tomato wilt.

 Learn about growing heirloom tomatoes.

 Fusarium wilt is most common as a tomato plant disease in warm-weather regions and occurs during the warmest weather in cool areas.

 To avoid these tomato plant diseases, plant tomatoes bred for disease resistance.
 They should be labeled V (for verticillium), F, FF, or FFF (for fusarium variations).
 See "Understand the Tomato Code," below, for more about tomato plant labels.

 Avoid overwatering tomato plants; just because a plant is wilted doesn't mean it needs more water.
 Check the soil; if the soil is dry, then water the plant.

 If your tomatoes are affected by one of these tomato wilts, remove and destroy all affected plants.
 Do not place them in your compost pile.
 Avoid using this location for tomato, eggplant, potato, and pepper plants for four to six years, because the fungi that causes the tomato wilt remain in the soil.
 Corn and beans won't be affected.